ajasja/NGB2H/04_ortoCC_DNA/analysis/designs/Readme.md

-Contains the fastas of the designed orthogonal sets of the CCNG1 and CCmax libraries
+Contains the fastas of the designed orthogonal sets of the CCNG1 library